 Key Differences Between Parasailing and Paragliding

-Parasailing keeps the movement simple.
-You sit, relax, and enjoy wide views over water.
-Paragliding needs more focus and balance.
-You steer the wing and adjust your height with pressure changes.
 Parasailing is passive fun that you can enjoy with a friend or even two (seated side-by-side.
-Paragliding is active and skill-based experience for one person and generally an instructor.
+Paragliding is an active, skill-based experience for one person and always requires a qualified instructor and, potentially, a certification.

-Control and Skill levels
+Control and Skill Level

 Where Each Activity Takes Place